ambischof/cgacha/idea-plan.md

 - ☑ Roll
 - ☑ List owned
-- ☐ List possible
+- ☐ List possible (done but not exposed)
 - ☐ View item details
-- ☑ Create account
 - ☑ See credit
 - ☐ Buy credits (not with real money lolol)
+- ☑ Create account
 - ☑ Log in/Log out
 - ☐ password change etc